lynn9388/light-blog/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `light-blog.gemspec` accordingly.

+## Acknowledge

+The theme is based on [Zhuang Ma's blog](https://github.com/mzlogin/mzlogin.github.io), which is modified from [Yummy-Jekyll](https://github.com/DONGChuan/Yummy-Jekyll).
+Thank you!

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).